HyperspaceMadness/Mega_Bezel/README.md

 - **Follow Full also follows Zoom**
   - When the layer Follow Layer is in **FULL** mode this controls if the layer should scale with the global zoom or not, this defaults to ON

-- **Scale Aspect**
-  - Controls how the texture's aspect reacts to the inherited scale
-  - **0 - INHERIT FROM SCALE MODE** --- The texture's aspect will scale as what it follows is scaled
-  - **1 - USE TEXURE ASPECT** --- The layer's image stays the same aspect as what it follows is scaled

-  - **Example:**
-    - If the scale mode was **Tube** and **USE TEXURE ASPECT** was on, regardless of the aspect of the tube the layer's image would stay the aspect ratio of the image.
-    - If it is set to **INHERIT FROM SCALE MODE** the layer's image will react to the tube's changes in horizontal aspect.*

 - **Image Fill Mode**
-  - **0 - STRETCH** --- Stretch the image across the whole area
+  - **0 - USE TEXURE ASPECT** --- Keeps the aspect of the teture
-  - **1 - SPLIT HORIZONTAL** --- Splits the image in the center and slide it out until it hits the outer edge
+  - **1 - SPLIT HORIZONTAL** --- Splits the image in the center and slide it out towards the sides to match the required aspect
+  - **2 - STRETCH** --- Stretch the image across the whole area to match the required aspect

 - **Split Mode Preserve Center %** --- Preserves a part of the center of the graphic when split is used
   - One usage is to have a logo in the center of the bottom of the monitor graphic and reserve space for this